In The Beginning II, 2026, Woodcut Print on paper, 28” H X 20” W

 Artist Statement

-My most satisfying works have been inventions.
-What I mean by that is, creating art that's new and unique.
 What I like about printmaking is the freedom to break rules, to experiment and explore.
-Drawing from my experience in woodworking, and being a sculptor, I've come up with a different approach to woodcut printing.
-It's a departure from traditional methods.
-Instead of carving an image into a single, flat surface of wood, as is traditionally done in woodcut printmaking, I construct my images using multiple pieces of wood, fit together to create compositions of abstract shapes and patterns, often printed on a black background.
-This is where the stained glass influence can be seen.
+With my woodcut printmaking, instead of carving an image into a single, flat surface of wood, as is traditionally done, I often construct my images using multiple pieces of wood, fit together to create an arrangement of abstract shapes and patterns.
+These fragmented compositions, usually set against a black background are influenced by stained glass windows.

 The grain of the wood is an integral part of my artwork.
-I’m fascinated with the natural beauty of wood and see the texture, and all the intricate curves of the grain that twist and turn and dance around knots as works of art.
+I usually don’t use smooth wood, but carefully select each piece of wood for its unique texture and character.
+I’m fascinated with the natural beauty of wood and see all the intricate lines and curves of the grain that twist and turn and dance around knots as works of art.
 The wood is not my canvas, it’s my drawing.
 The process is extremely tedious and time consuming.
 But that’s the cost of traveling down paths unpaved.

 Artist Biography